 The LEITI MSG has agreed that any public social expenditure such as payments for social services, public infrastructure, fuel subsidies and national debt servicing, etc. made by NOCAL i.e. outside of the national budgetary process is regarded as quasi-fiscal expenditure.

-However, NOCAL did not declare such expenditure during the FY 2023.
+However, NOCAL did not declare such expenditure during FY 2023.

 State interests in the petroleum agreements (participation in oil & gas projects as a partner)